Climate, Equity, & Inclusion

-In service of these goals and commitments, please find here links to resources in the department and on- and off-campus.
-We also welcome input on any matter regarding departmental climate; we expect that a climate and inclusion committee will be formed shortly to help continue our collective efforts.
+In service of these goals and commitments, please find below links to resources in the department and on- and off-campus.
+We also welcome input on any matter regarding departmental climate; this can be directed to our Climate & Inclusion Committee, chaired by our Equity Advisor, Professor Duncan MacRae (firstname.lastname@example.org), which is dedicated to advancing our collective efforts.

 Faculty Equity Advisor: the current equity advisor is Ellen Oliensis.
 The Faculty Equity Advisor consults with the Graduate Admissions Committee to ensure equity and inclusion in the admissions and fellowships process, and serves as a resource for promoting a positive department climate by contributing to policies and practices that support equity and inclusion.

 Student Services Advisor.
 Cassandra Dunn is the staff student services advisor and is available to both undergraduate and graduate students to discuss issues relating to diversity, equity, and inclusion.

 For urgent medical or mental health concerns: https://uhs.berkeley.edu/counseling/urgent

 - The Division of Equity and Inclusion works "to build a campus where there are no 'others'; where our diverse ethnicities and cultures, backgrounds and identities, struggles and strengths make us — the students, researchers, faculty, and staff — all the richer."